TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - You must allocate contiguous books
 - Every student must receive at least 1 book
 - A book cannot be split
-- Goal â†’ Minimize the maximum pages assigned to any student
+- Goal → Minimize the maximum pages assigned to any student
 - This is a classic Binary Search on Answer (BSOA) minimization problem.
 - We want to find the minimum possible maximum pages a student reads.
 ---